Biomedical Informatics 214:

 For programming projects:

 Students may discuss ideas with others.
 However, programs are to be completed independently and should be original work.
 Posting or sharing code, such as on Piazza or in a public repository, will be considered a violation of the Honor Code.
 If students choose to use a version control system such as GitHub, it is their responsibility to make sure that permission is set so that their code is not accessible by anyone else.
-Names of students with whom programming ideas were discussed should be included with assignment and explicitly indicated in the header comments of all source code files.
+Names of students with whom programming ideas were discussed should be included with assignments and explicitly indicated in the header comments of all source code files.